 Your BAH is paid to provide housing compensation based on your pay grade, the zip code of your permanent duty station, and your dependency status.
 It is payable at a rate based on your assigned permanent duty station (PDS) when government quarters are not provided for you or your dependents at your permanent duty station or when you are temporarily residing away from your permanent duty station or deployed.
 A special waiver is required in order to receive a housing allowance based on a location other than the assigned permanent duty station.
 You are authorized to receive only one housing allowance; dual housing allowances are not authorized.
-BAH should not stop when you are temporarily residing away from your permanent duty station or deployed.
-You will continue receiving BAH throughout your medical treatment based on your dependency status and your permanent duty station.
+BAH should not stop when you are temporarily residing away from your medical treatment based on your dependency status and your permanent duty station.
 It will not change or terminate while you are being treated in a Military Treatment Facility (MTF) unless you receive Permanent Change of Station (PCS) orders.
 Contact your chain of command or administrative support section to determine your specific eligibility.